BichraiX/KaggleINF/README.md

 # sentiment.py

 Code used to perform sentiment analysis on the dataset.
 Unfortunately this did not yield very good results and we did not end up using this feature in our best models.

+# lgbm_train_test.ipynb

+Notebook to train and test our LGBM model using our fulll feature engineering.

+# lgbm_submission.ipynb

+Notebook to train the model on the whole dataset and generate a Kaggle submission csv file.

+# lgbmclean.py

+Code to get the best hyperparameters with optuna and train a model with those parameters, generating a submission file at the end.